jakewdr/tinybundle-virtualenv-ruff/README.md

 1) Install [Taskfile](https://taskfile.dev/installation/) for your operating system

-2) Make sure the [Python](https://www.python.org/downloads/) version you are going to use for the virtualenv is installed on the system and added to path
+2) Make sure the [Python](https://www.python.org/downloads/) version you are going to use for the virtualenv is installed on the system and added to path (this project has been tested on python [3.11.x](https://www.python.org/downloads/release/python-3119/))

 3) Install virtualenv using: